Xevious: Music and books

 In 1991, a three-part Xevious novel was published, titled Fardraut - the books documented the lore of the Xevious video game series, including its characters, backstory and events.
-The books would be republished fifteen years later in 2005.
+The books were republished fifteen years later in 2005.
 A 2002 CGI film adaptation was released in Japan, produced during a collaboration between Namco and Japanese company Groove Corporation.

 A Xevious-themed soundtrack album was produced by Haruomi Hosono of Yellow Magic Orchestra in 1984, titled Video Game Music.
 Compiled with music from other Namco video games, such as Mappy and Pole Position, it is credited as the first video game soundtrack album.
-Xevious would also spawn the first gameplay recording for a video game and the first television commercial for an arcade game.
+Xevious also spawned the first gameplay recording for a video game and the first television commercial for an arcade game.
 Music from the game was used during the video game-themed television series Starcade.